 The incident was found by the HSE to be entirely preventable as temporary barriers should have been used to segregate pedestrians from the work area around the lamp.
 Volker Highways were not to blame as they had trained Joseph to carry out the work safely.
 By breaching Section 7(a) of the UK’s Health and Safety at Work etc. Act 1974, Joseph was fined £2,250 with costs of £2,888.

 While both employer and employee have a legal responsibility to ensure the health and wellbeing of anyone effected by their work, the initial responsibility lies on the employer.
 Unfortunately, the majority of incidents that occur in workplaces are entirely preventable and occur due to a risk not being identified, the failure to provide a safe environment or the employee not knowing what is expected of them.
-In fact, according to a 2017 study carried out by A-SAFE, 58% of employees don’t even know the basic health and safety rules of the workplace.
+In fact, according to a 2017 study carried out by A-SAFE, 58% of employees don’t even know the basic safety rules of the workplace.

 With health and safety legislation and sentencing guidelines cracking down on safety failings, 2017 is the year to bring your A-Game with regards to Health and Safety in the workplace.
 The costs of creating a safe work environment and rolling out safety equipment, far outweighs the costs of legal proceedings, fines and employee harm.